Menu

 Most Idle

 • Assigns enquiries to the agent who has been idle for the longest time.
 Idle time starts after the agent's last enquiry-related action.
-It only supports staff list endpoint type (Agent).
+It only supports the staff list endpoint type (Agent).

 • For instance, if Agent A finished their last enquiry at 10:00 AM, Agent B at 10:05 AM, and Agent C currently handles an enquiry, the next enquiry will go to Agent A as they've been idle the longest.